-THE AIM of amateursport is to provide a forum on important questions facing the people in the realm of sport and recreation, and to popularize positive experiences of athletes, families and coaches of all lands within the context of defending the best ideals of amateur sport.
+THE AIM of amateursport is to provide resources and a forum on important questions facing the people in the realm of sport and recreation, and to popularize positive experiences of athletes, families and coaches of all lands within the context of defending the best ideals of amateur sport.
 In other words, we applaud good plays.

 You can read articles chronologically, by topic or tag (not all have yet been tagged), or randomly.
 If you’re looking for a particular item, there’s also a search box in the sidebar.